root-project/jsroot/docs/HttpServer.md

     serv->CreateEngine("fastcgi:9000?debug=1");

-All user access will be ruled by the main web server - for the moment one cannot restrict access with fastcgi engine.
+All user access will be ruled by the main web server.
+Authorized account names could be used to configure access restriction in THttpServer.

 ### Configure fastcgi with Apcahe2